mukund-mpp/mukund-mpp/README.md

 - 👋 Hi, I’m Mukund!
-- 👀 I’m a PhD. student working at the Max Planck Institute for Physics
+- 👀 I’m a researcher working at the Max Planck Institute for Physics
-- 🌱 I’m currently working on developing and characterizing novel detectors for Direct Dark Matter searches
+- 🌱 I’m currently working on developing and characterizing novel quantum sensors for Direct Dark Matter searches
 - 📫 Feel free to check out www.mukundrb.com for more info about my work:)

 <!---